 The longer you are shut down, the more your physical abilities decline in the meantime—and the longer and more difficult your rehab will be.

 Again, we bet you can see where this is going.

 Faster healing with MLS means less required downtime for you during the healing process—especially if it helps you avoid surgery.
 You’re able to stay more active throughout the process and keep your physical capabilities at a higher level.
 So rehab is a lot shorter and easier, and you’re back to full ability potentially a lot sooner than you otherwise could.

 How Does It Compare with Other Advanced Therapies?

-If you’re a current patient of ours, or if you’ve explored our website a little bit, you’ll know that MLS is far from the only advanced, regenerative, healing-accelerating treatment we offer.
-Other treatment options in this category include radial pulse shockwave therapy, platelet-rich plasma (PRP) therapy, and amniotic stem cell injections.
+If you’re a current patient of ours, or if you’ve explored our website a little bit, you’ll know that MLS is far from the only advanced, healing-accelerating treatment we offer.
+Ask our office about other advance treatment options!

 All these treatments can help you accomplish similar goals, but they vary in terms of how they work, what types of conditions they’re best for, how many appointments are needed, etc.

 At the Colorado Center for Podiatric Sports Medicine, we’re all about building custom treatment and recovery plans tailored to the individual needs of each athlete we see.
 So we may recommend MLS, another therapy, or some combination of therapies depending on your personal goals and needs.